seravat/experienced-integration-labs/code/06_homework-assignment/readme.md

+IGNORE THIS README FILE

-This demo will build a multi module Maven project that deploys to Standalone Fuse 6.2.1
+This demo will build a multi module Maven project that deploys to Standalone Fuse 3

 The project is organized like a repository should be on a real engagement.
 For this reason there are some empty or unused folders, but they should all have READMEs to explain what they would be used for.